yugr/libdebugme/README.md

 ```
 DEBUGME_OPTIONS=handle_signals=1 LD_PRELOAD=libdebugme.so make
 ```
 and it'll automatically run gdb on error.
+For particularly bad errors which overflow stack you may need to append `...:altstack=1` to `DEBUGME_OPTIONS`.

 Alternatively you can `dlopen` libdebug me at runtime or explicitly link your app against it